-This course is an in-person course, supplemented with synchronous and asynchronous elements.
-Our meetings will allow for the presentation of course material and the discussion of readings, case studies and news items.
-All students are expected to attend the class meeting times as per the schedule on indicated Mondays at 11:30am.
-Please note that any live Zoom classes that are held will be recorded and will be posted for reference on the course eclass site.
+This is an in-person course that meets on a weekly basis.
+Our meetings will allow for the presentation of course material and the discussion of readings, case studies, and news items.
+All students are expected to attend the class meeting times as per the schedule on indicated Mondays at 11:30 am - 2:30 pm.
+The Globally Networked Learning (GNL) component will be virtual, both asynchronous and synchronous.
+For more information see the following weblink, https://yorkinternational.yorku.ca/gnl/.